malakafaqahmad/finetunningGemmaLLM/README.md

 # finetunningGemmaLLM
-Fine tunned gemma on MathQues dataset on Kaggle
+Fine tunned gemma on coding dataset on Kaggle